codacy/codacy-rubocop/docs/description/Style_RescueModifier.md

-This cop checks for uses of rescue in its modifier form.
+Checks for uses of rescue in its modifier form.

 The cop to check `rescue` in its modifier form is added for following
 reasons:

-* The syntax of modifier form `rescue` can be misleading because it might led us to believe that `rescue` handles the given exception but it actually rescue all exceptions to return the given rescue block.
+* The syntax of modifier form `rescue` can be misleading because it might lead us to believe that `rescue` handles the given exception but it actually rescue all exceptions to return the given rescue block.
 In this case, value returned by handle_error or SomeException.